 If you’ve done IELTS before, you might know the paper test.
-For this test, the Listening, Reading and Writing sections are paper-based and the Speaking test is conducted face-to-face with a trained IELTS examiner.
+For this test, it starts with Listening, then Reading, and finally Writing.
+And, the Speaking test is conducted face-to-face with a trained IELTS examiner.
 So, what about the computer test?
-IELTS on computer is exactly the same test as paper-based IELTS, but instead of writing your answers on paper, you type them on a computer.
+IELTS on computer is exactly the same test as IELTS on paper, but instead of writing your answers on paper, you type them on a computer.
 However, there are some benefits of doing IELTS on a computer.

 What is the difference between IELTS on computer and IELTS on paper?

 If you’re familiar with the paper test, you might notice a few changes between the paper test and the computer test.
 The obvious change is the paper tests uses a pencil, while in the computer test you type.
 The order of the test is different and the Listening test is shorter.
 Also, you get headphones for the Listening test.
 What hasn’t changed is the Speaking test.

 Pencil or keyboard?

 In the paper based IELTS test, we’ll give you a pencil and an answer sheet.
 You need to write your answers on the answer sheet before the time runs out.
-With computer-delivered IELTS, you type your answers in the corresponding boxes on your screen.
+With IELTS on computer, you type your answers in the corresponding boxes on your screen.
 We’ll still give you a pencil or pen and paper to make notes – even if you do IELTS on computer.
 Are you concerned about not typing fast enough?
 There’s no need to worry: the computer test is designed for people with normal typing skills.
-If you can write an email, you can do the computer-delivered test.
+If you can write an email, you can do the test on a computer.

 The order of the test is the same

-In Australia and New Zealand, the paper-based IELTS starts with Writing, then Reading, and finally Listening.
+In New Zealand, the paper-based IELTS starts with Listening, then Reading, and finally Writing.
 Sometimes you do your Speaking straight after this.
 But some test centres may offer your Speaking test on a different day.
-The Computer-delivered IELTS starts with Listening, followed by Reading and then Writing.
+The order of IELTS on computer is the same as paper.
 The Speaking test takes place on the same day, either before or after your computer test.